Is A Property Owner Responsible For Your Injuries?

-The legal team at Ashenden & Associates, P.C., has represented the victims of property owner’s negligence for more than 30 years.
-Premises liability law asserts that property owners, including owners of stores, malls, private residences, office spaces, and parks, have the responsibility and obligation to assure that their property is clear of dangers that could cause injuries or accidents.
+For more than 30 years, Ashenden & Associates, P.C., in Atlanta Georgia, has represented the victims of property owner’s who are or have been negligent.
+Premises liability law asserts that property owners, including owners of stores, malls, privates residences, office spaces, and parks, have the responsibility to assure that their property is clear of dangers that could cause injuries of accidents.

 Property owners are required to keep their premises in a reasonably safe condition, or warn people who they know will be on the property.
-Warnings are required to be given about any dangerous conditions that are known or should have been known to the landowner.
+Warnings are required if there is a dangerous condition.
 Premises liability law controls cases involving an injury or death resulting from a property owner’s negligence.

 - Swimming and diving accidents

 - Defective property causing injury